mindgarage-shan/transformer_object_detection_survey/README.md

 ## How to request addition of a paper
 If you know of a paper that addresses transformer-based object detection and is not on this repository, you are welcome to request the addition of that paper by submitting a pull request.

+## Introduction
+We present a comprehensive review of 21 recently proposed advancements in the original DETR model.
+It covers foundational modules of DETR and its recent enhancements, such as modifications to the backbone structure, query design strategies, and refinements to attention mechanisms.
+It also presents comparative analysis across various detection transformers, evaluating their performance and network architectures.

+Please feel free to <a href="mailto:Tahira.shehzadi@dfki.de">contact me</a> or [create an issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue) If you know of a paper that addresses transformer-based object detection and is not on this repository.

+ We will update this page on a regular basis!
+So stay tuned~ :smiley::smiley::smiley:

 # Table of Contents
 1. [Statistics overview](#1)
 2. [DETR and its improvements](#2)